tkoizumi/swipe/README.md

 ---

 ## Features
-- Specify HTTP methods with `-X` (e.g., GET, POST, DELETE).
+- Specify HTTP methods with `-X` (e.g., GET, POST, DELETE)
-- Add custom headers using `-H`.
+- Add custom headers using `-H`
-- Include request data with `-d` for POST, PUT, or PATCH requests.
+- Include request data with `-d` for POST, PUT, or PATCH requests
-- Download responses to a file using `-o`.
+- Download responses to a file using `-o`
-- Add query parameters conveniently with `-q`.
+- Add query parameters conveniently with `-q`
+- Transform JSON responses on the fly using `-P` with JQ syntax

 ---